 It didn’t matter whether they liked the taste of the food or not.

-Furthermore, the impact of eating larger portion sizes persisted beyond the meal.
-Folks continued to eat larger portions and did not cut back on calorie intake later on to compensate.
+Furthermore, even after the meal, folks continued to eat larger portions and did not cut back on calorie intake later on to compensate for the amount they ate.

-While we like to think that children are great at self-regulating their food consumption, the truth is, many kids just aren’t very good at it.
+We like to think that children are great at self-regulating their food consumption, but many kids just aren’t very good at it.

 Caretakers who urge a child to eat more, or less, ignore the child’s hunger or fullness signals, which can “turn off” his ability to know when to start or stop eating.